a2535171138/Shoreline-Detection/README.md

 ## Important Notes

+- It takes a long time to get results the first time because you need to install efficientnet automatically.
 - Ensure uploaded images are clear and contain distinct shorelines.
 - Be patient when processing large numbers of images, as it may take some time.
 - Regularly check and clear logs to maintain application performance.